About our Students

 Nonprofit Fundraising Professional

 During the 11 years that followed my bachelor’s degree, I pondered what my next field of study would be and where it would occur.
 I desired to invest in a graduate program that not only challenged me academically, but also reflected my values.
-APU’s Master of Arts in Leadership contained the educational elements of business management, human resources, and social work I was looking for, and was encased in Christian principles—as a new Christian, that proved tremendously edifying and inspiring.
+APU’s master’s in leadership contained the educational elements of business management, human resources, and social work I was looking for, and was encased in Christian principles—as a new Christian, that proved tremendously edifying and inspiring.

 Having never attended a Christian school, I was concerned that the program might be overly spiritual or unprofessional, but that was not the case.
 The program was challenging, thought provoking, and has given me a new understanding of and approach to leadership.
 My understanding of leadership before my graduate coursework was narrow and antiquated.
 I now see that leadership is about listening, not talking; moving, not standing; and lifting others up, not pushing others out of the way.